Top of Page

 Property Section personnel DO NOT have information on case dispositions.
 If you have questions about a criminal case or need to know the current status, please contact the Sacramento County District Attorney's Office at (916) 874-6218 and ask to speak with the Deputy District Attorney in charge of the case (you will need to provide the case number).
 Online inquiries can be made at the Sacramento County District Attorney.
 If you don't know the case number, contact the Records Section at (916) 808-0620.

 Safekeeping items are those held for the owner for various reasons and are not intended to be used as evidence in a criminal case.
-The owner has 60 days to claim the items once he/she has been informed in writing as to location and other information.
-Without written notification, items are held 60 days from the date of the booking.
+The owner has 60 days from the date the items are booked to pick up his/her property.
 Unclaimed items are disposed of in accordance with California law.

 All illegal weapons, ammunition, drugs or narcotics which are confiscated, found, or otherwise turned into the Sacramento Police Department will be destroyed.